preethirmani/TestSpecifiations/TestCases.md

 3. Expect mutliplication(2,'string') to return 0 or error
 4. Expect multiplication('string', 'string') to return 0 or error
 5. Expect muliplication() to return 0 or error
+6. Exxpect multiplication (4,-3) to return -12
+7. Expect mutliplication of (-4, -3) to return 12
+8. Expect multiplication of (4, 0) to retrun 0

 # Unit Test 2
 # A function called "concatOdds" takes two arrays of integers as arguments.
 It should return a single array that only contains the odd numbers, in ascending order, from both of the arrays.